lazyprop/little-lisp/README.md

 # Little Lisp Interpreter in Rust

-At this point this is just a poorly written calculator.
+~~At this point this is just a poorly written calculator.~~ \
+At one point it *was* just a poorly written calculator.
+Now it doesn't even do arithmetic.

 The `main.py` is what I was originally trying (huge failure).
 Turns out it's